 A funny thing happened to the Baby Boomers on the way to getting ready to retire- most of them weren’t prepared.
-In fact, most Baby Boomers have nowhere near the assets and income they need to sustain their pre-working lifestyle in retirement.
+In fact, most Baby Boomers have nowhere near the assets and income they need to sustain their working lifestyle in retirement.
 It’s going to be a scary time for many people.
 You may feel like you are a rock star- you may be a millionaire!
-You would assume that would do it for you, but if you look closely, you may not be in as good a shape as you think you are to maintain the lifestyle you have become accustomed to.
+You would assume that would do it for you, but if you look closely, you may not be in as good of shape as you think you are to maintain the lifestyle you have become accustomed to.
 Here are the biggest mistakes we’ve seen some incredibly smart people make:

 They Don’t Have Enough.

 We have worked with many clients who were deep into a six figure or even a seven-figure salary in their working years.
 They got used to spending as much in a month as many people do in a year.
 But that high income wasn’t consistent all their lives- in fact, usually it comes much later in life for a decade or so.
 In earlier years, they may have been on a tight budget with kids and all the trappings of a professional career.
 When their income went up, so did their spending and they didn’t know or weren’t able to put away enough in a short period of time to make their nest egg cover a limitless lifestyle they may have lived before they retired.
 The key here is to identify what is valued as an expense and how to make it work with what you have.
 After the initial shock, it can sometimes take a couple of years to settle into limits on spending, but it can usually happen with behavioral control.
 People who can’t live within their means or don’t know what their means can comfortably provide, will more than likely be out of money sooner than they hope.

 They Have No Investment Strategy.